 It is often the case that too much attention is placed on technique (important though it is) and not enough thought given to what is going on in the students mind and how he or she can make natural connections between hands and feet, in a more harmonic way.

-If the music is a series of notes – each one to be read individually, then they are much harder to play and sight-read than if they are groups of notes, either harmonic or linear.
+If music is read as a series of random notes – each one to be read individually, then a piece is much harder to play and sight-read than if seen in groups of notes – harmonic or linear.

-The student should try to see vertical blocks of notes as chord progressions such as Ia, Ib, IV etc. This should help simplify the thought process and include the pedals as a natural part of the harmony rather than a keyboard part with bass notes attached.
+The student should try to see vertical blocks of notes as chord progressions such as Ia, Ib, IV etc. or scale/arpeggio passages leading from one harmony to another.
+This should help simplify the thought process and include the pedals as a natural part of the harmony rather than a keyboard part with bass notes attached.

 The Importance Of Hymn Playing

 The main function of a church organist is to play hymns so that the congregation can sing accompanied.
-This is where, I suggest, someone new to learning the church organ should spend their time, and put Bach to one side for a later day.
-If you can’t play hymns with pedals, the organ music of Bach will be far too difficult anyway.
+This is where, I suggest, someone new to learning the church organ should spend their time, and put Bach to one side for later on.
+If you can’t play hymns with pedals, the organ music of Bach (with pedals) will be far too difficult anyway.

 A Harmonic Approach